pointfreeco/swift-composable-architecture/Sources/ComposableArchitecture/Documentation.docc/Articles/TreeBasedNavigation.md

 }
 ```

-> Note: Both the `State` and `Action` types nested in the reducer are enums, with a case for
+> Note: Both the `State` and `Action` types nested in the reducer are enums, with a case for each
-each screen that can be navigated to.
-Further, the `body` computed property has a `Scope`
+> screen that can be navigated to.
+Further, the `body` computed property has a ``Scope`` reducer for
-reducer for each feature, and uses case paths for focusing in on the specific case of the state
+> each feature, and uses case paths for focusing in on the specific case of the state and action
-and action enums.
+> enums.

 With that done we can now hold onto a _single_ piece of optional state in our feature, using the
-`@PresentationState` property wrapper, and we hold onto the destination actions using the
+``PresentationState`` property wrapper, and we hold onto the destination actions using the
-`PresentationAction` type:
+``PresentationAction`` type:

 ```swift
 struct InventoryFeature: ReducerProtocol {